techidaily/site-ai-voice-clone/source/_posts/best-text-to-audio-converters-of-all-times.md

 #### Rating

- Synthesia has received a[4.7 out of 5 rating](https://www.g2.com/products/synthesia/reviews) on G2 with 1217 reviews.
+ Synthesia has received a [4.7 out of 5 rating](https://www.g2.com/products/synthesia/reviews) on G2 with 1217 reviews.

 #### Device Compatibility